The German shepherd is a loyal, friendly dog that loves its owners and is aware of danger at all times.

 If you are worried that your dog will start to smell bad when he is not bathed, you do not need to be concerned.
 These dogs do not develop odors; however, you can get some dog deodorant for your furry friend on the off chance that they do.

 Being the most popular breed has its benefits.
-One of the benefits that every german shepherd owner has is vast information available at their disposal for everyone.
+One benefit that every german shepherd owner has is vast information available at their disposal for everyone.
 Everything is readily available from the disease down to the exercise routine, making it easy to raise a german shepherd.

 Great show dogs